Xiaomi puts indefinite delay on CDRs in blow to China's plans for tech listings

 Sources told Reuters the decision was mainly because of a dispute between the company and Chinese regulators over the valuation of its CDRs, but the company denied this.

-"We've had many rounds of discussions with the (Chinese) regulators and reached a consensus that to ensure the quality of our CDR issuance, it's better that we go public in Hong Kong first," Xiaomi's chief financial officer, Shou Zi Chew, told a press conference in Hong Kong.
+"We've had many rounds of discussions with the regulators and reached a consensus that to ensure the quality of our CDR issuance, it's better that we go public in Hong Kong first," Xiaomi's chief financial officer, Shou Zi Chew, told a news conference in Hong Kong.

+Xiaomi, which also makes internet-connected devices, awarded its chief executive and co-founder Lei Jun about US$1.5 billion worth of shares for his contribution to the company, it said in an updated regulatory filing this week, in one of the largest one-off share-based corporate bonuses in years.

+The US$1.5 billion stock, which has been awarded to Lei's holding entity - Smart Mobile Holdings Ltd - was recorded by Xiaomi as share-based compensation expenses on April 2, one month before it filed for its blockbuster Hong Kong IPO.

-The Hong Kong offering is set to be the first listing under new exchange rules designed to attract tech floats, as competition heats up between Hong Kong, New York and the Chinese mainland.
+The offering is set to be the first listing under new exchange rules designed to attract tech floats, as competition heats up between Hong Kong, New York and the Chinese mainland.

 It is selling about 2.18 billion shares at a price range of HKUS$17 to HKUS$22 (US$2.17 to US$2.80) each, representing a multiple of 22.7–29.3 times 2019 earnings forecast by its underwriting syndicate.